Kelly Freas

-Frank Kelly Freas (August 27, 1922 – January 2, 2005) was an American science fiction and fantasy artist with a career spanning more than 50 years.
+Frank Kelly Freas (August 27, 1922 – January 2, 2005) was an American artist known for his work in science fiction and fantasy, with a career spanning more than 50 years.
 He was known as the "Dean of Science Fiction Artists" and he was the second artist inducted by the Science Fiction Hall of Fame.

 Early life, education, and personal life

-Born in Hornell, New York, Freas (pronounced like "freeze") was the son of two photographers, and was raised in Canada.
+He was born August 27, 1922, in Hornell, New York, as Francis Sylvester Kelly.
+After his parents divorced, his mother remarried in 1939, and he took on his stepfather's last name of Freas.
+Frank Kelly Freas (pronounced like "freeze") was the son of two photographers, and was raised in Canada.
 He was educated at Lafayette High School in Buffalo, where he received training from long-time art teacher Elizabeth Weiffenbach.
 He entered the United States Army Air Forces right out of high school (Crystal Beach, Ontario, Canada).
 He flew as camera man for reconnaissance in the South Pacific and painted bomber noses during World War II.
 He then worked for Curtiss-Wright for a brief period, then went to study at The Art Institute of Pittsburgh and began to work in advertising.
 His first marriage was in 1948 to Nina Vaccaro, though they later divorced.
 He later married Pauline (Polly) Bussard in 1952; they had two children, Jacqui and Jerry.
 Polly died of cancer in January 1987.
 In 1988 he married (and is survived by) Dr. Laura Brodian.